arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

   - `--ldap.roles-transformation` can be used to sepcify a regular expression and replacement text as `/re/text/`.
 This regular expression is applied to the role name found.
-This is espacially useful in the roles-search variant to extract the real role name out of the `dn` value.
+This is especially useful in the roles-search variant to extract the real role name out of the `dn` value.